-User response: Check the configuration for this OSA.
+User Response: Check the configuration for this OSA.
 Then check the file type (column two) in the configuration data set (IOACFG).
 The configuration data set is specified by the IOACFG entry in the OSA/SF startup profile.
 Correct the configuration file, stop OSA/SF if it is still running, then restart OSA/SF.
-Refer to Chapter 3, "Setting Up OSA/SF on z/OS," on page 55 for more information regarding the IOACFG data set.
+Refer to Chapter 3, "Setting Up OSA/SF on OS/390, z/OS, and z/OS.e", on page 37 for more information regarding the IOACFG data set.